bacalhau-project/bacalhau/README.md

 - :lock: **Secure**: Data scrubbing and security can happen before migration to reduce the chance of leaking private information, and with a far more granular, code-based permission model.
 - 🚛 **Large-scale data**: Bacalhau operates on a network of open compute resources made available to serve any data processing workload.
 With Bacalhau, you can batch process petabytes (quadrillion bytes) of data.

-## Getting started - Bacalhau in 1 minute
+## Getting Started with Bacalhau in 1 minute

 Go to the folder directory that you want to store your job results